-- 1. Official FIFA Laws.

-They are reproduced in this document.
-FIFA Laws are - They are reproduced in this document.
+- 1. Official FIFA Laws. - They are reproduced in this document.
 FIFA Laws are annotated with RoboCup Changes and Comments as appropriate. - 2.
 Competition Rules, which define issues like team qualification etc. for a specific tournament like the annual RoboCup Robot Soccer World Championships.